costinEEST/learn-enough-rails/README.md

 rails _7.0.3_ new hello_app --skip-bundle
 ```

-- When creating a new Rails application it is already a Git project
+- As of `Rails 6` and continuing in `Rails 7`, running `rails new` automatically initializes a Git repository:

 ```bash
 rm -r hello_app/.git